wildmaples/mini-projs/README.md

 # mini-projs
-a compilation of mini projects written on the ongoing journey to be a better programmer
+a compilation of mini projects xd